(Updated on April 27th, 2015.)

 - Your game save can be sent to the cloud once you have finished your playthrough.
 You can have many saves per Sorcery! game, and can choose which save you want to continue from in subsequent games.

-- I played through the games on Android as a female Analander (I believe gameplay remains the same for male and female main characters.) (… and as far-off-the-mark as I may be, I do indeed ship Flanker the assassin and the Analander.)
+- I played through the games on Android as a female Analander (some events and pivotal character relationships may differ for male and female main characters.)

 Some persons have voiced that the very first “Sorcery!” game is shorter than they expected (for the price of the app – $5.
 I received Sorcery!
 1 and 2 from my wonderful little sister #1, Aurelia Wang, via Humble Bundle.)
 The second and third games are, in my experience, notably longer, and can keep you amused for several hours.
 The replay value of all the games is compellingly high; there are still so many unseen events despite thorough playing.
 All events are rewarding and interesting to experience, and build off of each other.